syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/yeoman.md

 <!-- markdownlint-disable MD024 -->

-# Getting Started with Essential JS 2 for ASP.NET Core and Yeoman tool in Visual Studio Code
+# Getting Started with Yeoman tool in Visual Studio Code

 This article provides a step-by-step introduction to configure Essential JS 2 setup and build a simple ASP.NET Core web application using the [Yeoman tool](http://yeoman.io/#) in [Visual Studio Code](https://code.visualstudio.com/) (VS Code).